Wolvereness/remit/README.md

 No fancy macros and a simple API.
 Values are remitted/yielded analogous to how they're awaited.
 Response values can also be sent back to the awaiting location.
+The generator can also use normal async API when the iterator is called correctly.

 This crate is inherently no-std, and the default `alloc` feature can be disabled.
 This crate also uses no dependencies outside of `core` and `alloc`.